-At Last, I Did It!
+At Last, I Created A Future Log!

 I am a stubborn person.
 I have been using the bullet journal for years, but I have yet to use it to its fullest potential.
 Partly because I am still discovering the methods that work for me and partly because of stubbornness.
-Specifically, I have been stubborn on creating a bullet journal future log.
+Specifically, I have been stubborn about creating a bullet journal future log.
 Monthly spreads have been a staple for a while now, which is great!
 I love being able to make month-long goals.
 But I have always refused to create a system that allows me to set goals and make notes further than the reach of one month.
 Becoming my own boss meant I had to finally break down and create my future log.
 And I’m so glad I did!

 My Bullet Journal Future Log

 One of the reasons I’ve been so resistant to the idea of a future log is the fear of failure.
-I’m afraid I won’t use it because it has such a wide scope on my life.
+I’m afraid I won’t use it because it has such a wide scope view of my life.
 I mean, I changed the way I did my monthly goals because I was not regularly checking them.
 How do I know this future log will work?

 The truth is that I don’t know it will work.
 Maybe this is not the system that clicks with my brain and I’ll have to try another method.
 But I know I need to try!
 Running a business means that I have to look ahead.
-I need to be able to set plans months in advance so I can lay groundwork and prepare.
+I need to be able to set plans months in advance so I can lay the groundwork and prepare.
 I can’t keep flying by the seat of my pants forever and expect this blog to succeed.
 I’m a planner woman, after all!

 I decided to try something nice and simple for my first bullet journal’s future log to ease into it a little.
 As much as I love looking at complex systems, like Boho Berry’s calendex, they just scare the hell out of me.
 Plus, I don’t really have much in the way of solid appointments.
 Being a blogger means that my deadlines are almost entirely self-imposed, meaning they are flexible.
 My future log is a little more abstract than most peoples’ calendars.
 That’s both wonderful and difficult.
 (Want to start your own blog?
 Click here for $50 off your startup costs!)